MicrosoftDocs/azure-stack-docs/AKS-Hybrid/enable-authentication-microsoft-entra-id.md

 Applies to: AKS on Azure Stack HCI 23H2

 AKS enabled by Azure Arc simplifies the authentication process with Microsoft Entra ID integration.
-Cluster administrators can configure Kubernetes role-based access control (Kubernetes RBAC) based on directory group membership.
+For authorization, cluster administrators can configure Kubernetes role-based access control (Kubernetes RBAC) or Azure role-based access control (Azure RBAC) based on the directory group membership of the Microsoft Entra ID integration.

 Microsoft Entra authentication is provided to AKS Arc clusters with OpenID Connect.
 OpenID Connect is an identity layer built on top of the OAuth 2.0 protocol.
 For more information about OpenID Connect, see the [OpenID Connect documentation](/entra/identity-platform/v2-protocols-oidc).
 For more information about the Microsoft Entra integration flow, see the [Microsoft Entra documentation](concepts-security-access-identity.md#microsoft-entra-integration).

 This article describes how to enable and use Microsoft Entra ID authentication for Kubernetes clusters.

 ## Before you begin

-- Integration can't be disabled once added.
-You can still use [`az aksarc update`](/cli/azure/aksarc#az-aksarc-update) to update the `aad-admin-group-object-ids` if needed.
-- To interact with Kubernetes clusters, you must install [**kubectl**](https://kubernetes.io/docs/tasks/tools/) and [**kubelogin**](https://azure.github.io/kubelogin/install.html).
 - This configuration requires you have a Microsoft Entra group for your cluster.
 This group is registered as an admin group on the cluster to grant admin permissions.
 If you don't have an existing Microsoft Entra group, you can create one using the [`az ad group create`](/cli/azure/ad/group#az_ad_group_create) command.
 - To create or update a Kubernetes cluster, you need the **Azure Kubernetes Service Arc Contributor** role.
 - To access the Kubernetes cluster directly using the [`az aksarc get-credentials`](/cli/azure/aksarc#az-aksarc-get-credentials) command, you need the **Microsoft.HybridContainerService/provisionedClusterInstances/listUserKubeconfig/action**, which is included in the **Azure Kubernetes Service Arc Cluster User** role permission.
+- To interact with Kubernetes clusters, you must install [**kubectl**](https://kubernetes.io/docs/tasks/tools/) and [**kubelogin**](https://azure.github.io/kubelogin/install.html).
+- Integration can't be disabled once added.
+You can still use [`az aksarc update`](/cli/azure/aksarc#az-aksarc-update) to update the `aad-admin-group-object-ids` if needed.

 ## Enable Microsoft Entra authentication for Kubernetes cluster